Simcha Zissel Ziv: Kelm Talmud Torah

-Seeking to combat threats to traditional Judaism and to strengthen the cause of the Musar movement, Ziv decided to open a school in Kelm, the Kelm Talmud Torah.
+Seeking to combat threats to traditional Judaism and to strengthen the cause of the Musar movement, Ziv decided to open a school in Kelmė, the Kelm Talmud Torah.
 At the time, Ziv was almost forty years old.

 The Talmud Torah opened in approximately 1865 and attracted young students, mainly thirteen and fourteen-year-olds.
 Ziv’s teacher – Yisrael Salanter – had taught Ziv the importance of Musar and so the Talmud Torah aimed not only to enhance its student’s Torah knowledge but also to shape their personalities and develop their character traits using the Musar approach.
 Indeed, much of daily study at the Talmud Torah focused on Musar, while comparatively little time was devoted to the conventional study of Talmud.

 Ziv also introduced general subjects such as geography, mathematics, and Russian into the Talmud Torah curriculum.
 These subjects were studied for three hours a day, which was unprecedented in traditional Lithuanian yeshivas.
 Ziv did not view general studies as a "necessary evil" but rather argued that such studies would encourage "better living" and "a better understanding of religious teachings as well."

 In 1872, Ziv purchased a plot of land and erected a building for the Talmud Torah.
 A few years later, however, in 1876, the Talmud Torah was denounced to the authorities, who began to watch it closely and to hound it.
 Ziv decided to open elsewhere, and re-established in Grobin, in the Kurland province.
 He arranged for the purchase of a fine building, situated in a spacious yard.
 There was a main study hall, smaller rooms for classes, a dining room and dormitories.
 The school in Grobin opened by 1880.